 - Within a few weeks, you should receive an email confirming that you can set up an appointment at one of the Homeland Security offices usually found in airports.

 - The confirmation email should contain the list of relevant documents needed for the interview.
 If you can’t get an interview before a scheduled trip, you can usually walk in.

 - At the interview, the agent will take your fingerprints, run a background check, take your photo, and ask a few questions.
 The agent may ask about your occupation and travel.
-He may also ask if you have an arrest record, and more.
+He may also ask if you have an arrest record.

 Also, a Global Entry membership qualifies you for a TSA PreCheck membership, but TSA PreCheck does not give you Global Entry benefits.

-TSA PreCheck and Global Entry memberships have been well worth the time and money, making travel more efficient and pleasant.
+TSA PreCheck and Global Entry memberships have been well worth the time and money.
+They make travel more efficient and pleasant.
 Do you use TSA PreCheck or Global Entry?
 What is your experience?